HUNTER CREEK PRESCRIBED FIRE

 The project will be implemented when conditions are ideal for a safe and effective prescribed fire.
 Conditions are considered suitable when the snow has sufficiently melted off the targeted areas and other surrounding areas still retain moisture and snow.
 These conditions typically occur in April or early May.
 Other environmental factors such as wind, temperature, and relative humidity are key elements to a successful controlled ignition.
 If conditions are not favorable, the project will be delayed.

-How long will the burn take?
+How long will the burn take

 Ignition will take place over a 1-3 day period.
 During this time, ignition operations typically last 4- 6 hours per day.
 Once ignition operations cease, crews will remain to monitor and contain fire spread.